 Dharma is not what you do, what you should do, not even what you want to do, but what you were born to do. ~Aadil Palkhivala , class quote

-I LOVE what I do.
+I love what I do.
 There is no doubt about it.
 As one of my most current teachers - a teacher of teachers - says, your dharma is what you were born to do.
 In this moment, I feel I am doing what I was born to do.
 But ... it took many years figuring it out before this path lit up before me.
 I tried all different kinds of work on for size and have had so many completely different jobs over the years.

-I graduated from university into a solid Recession and it changed the course of my life.
-The plans I had didn't pan out and for the next decade, I journeyed through many jobs, many more relocations and did a whole lot of soul searching.
+I graduated from university and plans didn't go as expected.
+It's effects changed the course of my life.
+For the next decade, I journeyed through an eclectic variety of jobs, many address changes and did a whole lot of soul searching.
 It took something completely random for things to shift.
 I received a voicemail intended for someone else.
 This melodious voice on the phone informed me a new series of yoga classes was to begin and call back for more information.
 This message, for a stranger from a stranger, changed my path.
 At this point, yoga was not a household word.
-I didn't know anyone going to yoga classes.
-This message intrigued me and one thing I definitely am is very curious and inquisitive.
+I didn't know anyone going to yoga classes at the time.
+This message seemed like a sign.
+So ...
 Yes, I checked out that class!

-A few weeks later, I was in a candle lit room in a century old church participating in my first official yoga class.
+A few weeks later, I found myself - literally and metaphorically - in a candle lit room inside a century old church participating in my first official yoga class.
 The anonymity of the darkened room encouraged turning the attention inward, the focus easily moved to the breath and body moving.
 The other people were literally shadows but the warmth, the unified group pulse of breath and energy made the room feel charged with life.
 It was exhilarating.
 Affirming.
 The experience resonated deeply.
 That was Autumn 1996 - the beginning of my path into the healing arts of yoga and Thai Massage.
-Five years later, I took an inaugural 350 hr yoga teacher training with this same teacher - the one with the melodious voice.
-And 20 years later, I'm blessed to say I’ve worked this whole time as a full time yoga teacher, wellness consultant, Thai Yoga Massage practitioner & Senior Teacher.
-I've accumulated well over 10,000 yoga teaching hours, thousands of Thai Massage teaching hours and shared many 1000's of Thai Massages as a practitioner.
+Almost five years later, I took an inaugural 350 hr yoga teacher training with this same teacher - the one with the melodious voice - and on it's heels, certified as a Thai Massage practitioner.
+And 20+ years later, I'm blessed to say I’ve worked this whole time as a full time Yoga Teacher & Trainer + Thai Massage Practitioner & Teacher.
+I've accumulated well over 12,000 yoga teaching hours, thousands of Thai Massage teaching hours and shared many 1000's of Thai Massages as a practitioner.